NatNight99/02-first_impression/index.md

 - My work on the first long lenght film form Anima studio s.r.o., written and directed by Petr Vodička
 - lipsynk and 3D editing/modeling of the character parts
 - I have been working in team of artist’s, who specialize in animation and making of puppetry
+- If things go smoothily the film is expected to come out in 2026